- UCAS course code

-We partner with around 66 organisations across the north-west, with a small number of charities, schools and private companies in addition to large NHS Trusts that provide placements for our students.
+We partner with more than 66 organisations across the north-west of England, with a small number of charities, schools and private companies in addition to large NHS Trusts that provide placements for our students.

-We endeavour to provide you with at least one placement with paediatrics and one with adults across your time on the course.
+We endeavour to provide you with at least one placement with children and young people and one with adults across your time on the course.

 You will experience a range of speech, language, communication and swallowing disorders while on placement, which could include:

 - development language disorder (DLD)